UK holidaymakers face more long delays at Port of Dover | Business

 French regional prefect Georges-François Leclerc said that at midday, out of the 9,000 to 10,000 vehicles scheduled to pass on Saturday, 60% had passed without any issue.
 Waiting time was about an hour and a half during the morning and was later reduced to about 45 minutes, Leclerc said on BFM TV.
 Asked if French customs officers were to blame for the delay, he said this was false.

 "Today the situation is back to normal," Leclerc said.
 "The Port of Dover, which is a private port, found it easier to blame the French police (for the delays)."
-British Foreign Secretary Liz Truss, who is competing to succeed Boris Johnson as prime minister, said on Friday the situation was unacceptable.
+British Foreign Secretary Liz Truss, who is competing to succeed Boris Johnson as prime minister, insisted on Saturday that the French were to blame.

-"We need action from France to build up capacity at the border to limit any further disruption for British tourists and to ensure this appalling situation is avoided in future," Truss said in a statement.
+"This is a situation that has been caused by a lack of resource at the border.
+That is what the French authorities need to address and that is what I'm being very clear with them about," she told reporters in Kent, southeast England, after meeting party members.
 Travellers heading for the Eurotunnel service at Folkstone were also facing delays.
 Queues stretched two miles (3.2 km) back from the entrance.

 The port delays came as some airports also struggled to recruit enough staff to manage a post-pandemic rebound in travel, leading to chaotic scenes at London airports in recent weeks.
 Railway travel has also been periodically disrupted this summer by labour strikes.